Superdogz/Custom-assembler/README.md

 # Custom-assembler
+## About This Project:
+In this project, I created my own version of the assembly language for a 16x16 RAM CPU that I designed in Logisim Evolution.
+The main.py file is the assembler that translates the assembly code into hex machine code that can then be executed in the CPU.circ Logisim file.
 ## How to Use:
     1. Running the main.py file will output the assembly code in the terminal and save it into ouput_file.txt file which